shiwanmenghuxiahuashan/webpack-demos/README.md

 ## Demo10: Code splitting ([source](https://github.com/ruanyf/webpack-demos/tree/master/demo10))

-For big web apps, it’s not efficient to put all code into a single file.
-Webpack allows you to split a large JS file into several chunks.
+For big web apps, it’s not efficient to put all code into a single file. webpack allows you to split a large JS file into several chunks.
 Especially, if some blocks of code are only required under some circumstances, these chunks could be loaded on demand.

-Webpack uses `require.ensure` to define a split point ([official document](http://webpack.github.io/docs/code-splitting.html)).
+webpack uses `require.ensure` to define a split point ([official document](http://webpack.github.io/docs/code-splitting.html)).

 ```javascript
 // main.js